vwainman/cyclistic-case-study/README.md

-This is a case study for one of Google's Data Analytics Professional Certificate capstone project.
+This is a case study for one of Google's Data Analytics Professional Certificate capstone projects.

 Cyclistic is a fictional bike sharing company based and operating in Chicago.